Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Or maybe.

-And yeah, he co-wrote like Burn For You and stuff like that.
+And yeah, he co-wrote like Burn for You and stuff like that.

-And then, so I had his number and we got on pretty well.
+And then so I had his number and we got on pretty well.

-He was a lovely guy.
+It was a lovely guy.

 And then I was drinking up in a country pub and I put Burn For You in on the jukebox.

-I messaged him, you know, like midnight.
+I messaged him, you know, like Midnight.

-He goes, but that was a dance floor clearer.
+And he replied real quick, he goes, but that was a dance floor clearer.

-Beautiful song, though.
+Beautiful song though.

 Phil.